 Establishing the context and scope

 When the regulatory process of a country triggers the need for a risk assessment, it usually results in a request from the competent authority to the risk assessor(s).
 This request includes the scope of the risk assessment to be carried out as well as some important elements that will set the context of the risk assessment.
 In a typical case-by-case scenario, in accordance with the Cartagena Protocol, these elements will include at a minimum: the LMO(s), its(their) specific use(s) and, in cases of introduction into the environment, the likely potential receiving environment(s) where the LMO may be released and establish itself.
 As such, the case-by-case approach does not allow an existing risk assessment to be applied “as is” to different LMOs, uses or receiving environments.
+Nevertheless, a risk assessment carried out on a case-by-case basis takes into account relevant knowledge and experience gained in previous risk assessments.